Oxid15/cascade/cascade/docs/source/index.rst

     ds = cdd.Wrapper([0, 1, 2, 3, 4])
     ds = cdd.ApplyModifier(ds, lambda x: x**2)
-    ds = cdd.RandomSampler(ds)
-    train_ds, test_ds = cdd.split(ds, 0.8)

-In this example our data goes through three stages that are defined (and will not be computed until accessed) above.
+In this example our data goes through three stages that are defined above.

-Data is squared, randomly resampled and then divided into train and test sets.
+The pipeline is defined in a declarative way and each step will be executed as the particular item requested.

+Though the main feature of datasets is their metadata.
 To get metadata of an object you do just:

 .. code-block:: python